Hamburger

 Privacy Policy

-With this Privacy Policy, we inform you of the personal data we process in connection with our activities and operations including our visitgraubunden.com website.
-We specifically inform you what, how, and where we process personal data.
+With this privacy policy, we inform you about the processing of personal data in connection with our activities and operations, including our website under the domain name visitgraubunden.com.
+In particular, we explain the purposes, methods, and locations of our personal data processing.
 We also inform about the rights of individuals whose data we process.

 1. Contact Addresses